zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

 Generate reports
 =============================

-There is 2 type of report which is attendance report and activities report.
-To generate it:
+There is 2 types of report which is attendance report and activities report.
+To generate the report:
 1. Ensure you are in report page
 2. Choose your report type either attendance or activities
 3. Choose your duration either weekly, monthly, yearly or custom date.